Welcome to today's edition of the Rush 24-7 podcast.

 What is this?

-Is the 21st of five days ago, and lo and behold, here comes this column.
+This is the 21st of five days ago, and lo and behold, here comes this column.

 I have a new theory about what's behind everything that's wrong with the Bush administration, manliness.

-It is no, it's actually about a book.
+It is, no, it's actually about a book.

 Manliness is the unapologetic title of a new book by Harvey Mansfield, a conservative professor of government at Harvard, which makes him a species as rare as a dissenting voice in the Bush White House.

-Mansfield thesis is that manliness, which he sums up as confidence in the face of risk, is a misunderstood and unappreciated attribute.
+Mansfield's thesis is that manliness, which he sums up as confidence in the face of risk, is a misunderstood and unappreciated attribute.

 Manliness, he writes, seeks and welcomes drama, prefers times of war, conflict, and risk.